About oral supplementation:

 We see a big problem whenever oral B12 supplementation is discussed and in this way we would like to make a contribution with information for our foreign website visitors:

-Important note: we do not sell vitamins, vit B12 injections, ampoules, (sublingual) tablets, nor do external parties, companies and such financially support us.
+Important note and diclaimer: we do not sell vitamins, vit B12 injections, ampoules, (sublingual) tablets, nor do external parties, companies and such financially support us.

-Although the NHG and some other scientists accepts that oral supplementation has been proven, we see in clinical practice that oral supplementation is inferior compared to injections and we also think their efficacy has not been scientifically established.
+Although some scientists accepts that oral supplementation has been proven as equal as injections, we see in clinical practice that oral supplementation is inferior compared to injections and we also think their efficacy has not been scientifically established.
 The reason: almost all research is not, or hardly, linked to the symptoms, but only to the raising of B12 blood serum values.
 And this is precisely which is meaningless after supplementation, which is also acknowledged by the NHG: “We do not see that testing the B12 serum level after receiving supplementation as useful”.
 Research and literature that warns us of the more limited effect of tablets, is pushed aside and ignored.
-The efficacy of tablets is also NOT scientifically validated.
-We think this is an important problem and we see the consequences directly in our clinical practice.
-See also our response to the NHG protocol.
+We think the efficacy of tablets is not scientifically validated and we see the consequences directly in our clinical practice.

-If you get the comment: “In Sweden they have been working with high dosage tablets for years, with great satisfaction”, you can reply as follows:
+In published articles you read: “In Sweden they have been working with high dosage tablets for years, with great satisfaction”.

-Recovery from a B12 deficiency with substantial symptoms unfortunately requires time and patience and also has ups and downs.
+Recovery from a B12 deficiency with substantial symptoms unfortunately requires time and patience with ups and downs.
 It is very important for you and your physician, to monitor your symptoms properly.

 © Clara Plattel | B12 Research Group NL, Rotterdam dec 2015

 NHG = Nederlands Huisartsen Genootschap -> Dutch College of General Practitioners